 |Distance||395 miles (637 km)|

-Trains from London to Frankfurt am Main cover the 395 miles (637 km) long route with our travel partners like Deutsche Bahn with connection or Deutsche Bahn.
-There are direct train services available.
-Travelers depart most frequently from London Victoria and arrive in Frankfurt (Main) Flughafen.
+Trains from London to Frankfurt am Main cover the 395 miles (637 km) long route taking on average 5 h 30 min with our travel partners like Deutsche Bahn with connection.
+Normally, there are 2 trains operating per day, including direct services available.
+You can get the cheapest train tickets for this trip for as low as $34 (€30), but the average price of train tickets is $220 (€194).
+Travelers depart most frequently from London Victoria and arrive in Frankfurt (M) Flughafen Regionalbf.

 Taking the train from London to Frankfurt am Main is a straightforward journey with one connection required at Brussels-Midi Station.
 Journey times vary from just over five hours up to 13 hours depending on the transfer waiting time for the onward journey.
 The last departure of the day arrives the following morning.
 Routes start at London St Pancras International and terminate at Frankfurt am Main Hauptbahnhof.